 - That, in retrospect, most of my favorite music has always been in the “magic keys”

-Together, this is a combination of luck, witnessed scientific phenomena, historical alignment, inspiration by others on this same quest and aesthetic enjoyment – the perfect combination – if you’re a collaborative, scientific aesthete like myself!
-It shows that we should re-examine what music is, what frequencies should – and should not – be played; hopefully to restore our planet to the harmony that our vibrational thoughts and our vibrational energy should be attuned to, for a peaceful, just, loving and caring society – which honors the natural world, and seeks to do all in its power to conserve, nurture and love our planet, our co-inhabitants, and ourselves.
+Together, this is a combination of luck, witnessed physical phenomena, historical alignment, inspiration by others on this same quest and aesthetic enjoyment – the perfect combination – if you’re a collaborative, scientific aesthete like myself!
+It shows that we should re-examine what music is, what frequencies should – and should not – be played; hopefully to restore our planet to the harmony that our vibrational consciousness and our vibrational energy should be attuned to, for a peaceful, just, loving and caring society – which honors the natural world, and seeks to do all in its power to conserve, nurture and love our planet, our co-inhabitants, and ourselves.

 As you recall, I had found three frequencies that seemed to be resonant “still points” of universal vibration: 5.4, 7.2 and 10.8 Hz.